 It is important to understand that if a flood insurance policy is not purchased for your property, any flood damage caused by a natural phenomenon will not be covered by your homeowners insurance policy.
 It is also important to understand that a flood, in terms of insurance, refers to water damage caused by natural phenomenon.
 This does not include a flood caused by a pipe breaking or an appliance overflowing in your home.

 North Dakota has very specific guidelines regarding flood insurance coverage.
 Flood insurance will pay up to $250,000 of structural damage to your home as the result of a flood.
 An additional premium and rider to the policy will add another $100,000 of coverage for your personal property damaged in the flood.
 If you own a commercial property damaged by a flood, the standard flood insurance policy will cover up to $500,000 of structural damage.

 As with any insurance policy, the cost of flood insurance will vary depending on the risk of flood damage to a property.
 Properties located within a flood zone will cost more to insure for floods than properties located in a participating community that is not considered a flood zone.
 Of course, the amount of your deductible can also affect the cost of flood insurance for your property.

 If you are buying property within a participating community for flood insurance, simply discuss the addition of this special policy with your insurance agent or broker.
 Do not wait until after you have lived in your property for a while to purchase the insurance, as the insurance has a 30-day waiting period until it becomes active and will not be valid for an emergency purchase situation.

 1. American Family

 American Family has been helping people with their insurance needs for over 90 years.
-The company exists in 19 states, including North Dakota.
+The company exists in 19 states and they offer homeowners insurance in North Dakota.

 In addition to caring about clients and treating them as partners, American Family is also very committed to giving back to the community.
 The company works to help reduce waste in their offices and within communities to help create a sustainable environment.